theo-armour/theo-armour.github.io/snippets/projects/bricoleur-and-engineer.md

 I am trying to ascertain the benefits of have a system of comparisons in things such as [critical thinking]( https://en.wikipedia.org/wiki/Critical_thinking ).
 Where do [ontologies]( https://en.wikipedia.org/wiki/Ontology ) fit into writing a good paper?
 How can a system of classification or [categorization]( https://en.wikipedia.org/wiki/Categorization ) help you win an argument?
 But I am not having much luck.

 In any case, I like being able to put things in camps, groups, baskets or whatever and this article on classifying peeps working on a project as engineers or _bricoleurs_ resonates.
-I felt the engineer as an architect talking to clients, as a program manager at Autodesk talking to clients.
+I felt the engineer as an architect talking to clients, as a program manager at Autodesk talking to end-users.
 On the other hand I felt the _bricoleur_ role more than once as a hospital patient or as a parent.

 ### Engineers
 * Doctors are the engineers
 * Priests and clerics are the engineer
-* Lawysers are the engineers
+* Lawyers are the engineers
 * Judges are the engineers
 * Teachers are the engineers
 * School principals are the engineers